 If you applied to more than one faculty or campus at U of T, you will be considered for all your choices concurrently.
 In some cases, the University of Toronto Scarborough or Mississauga campuses may send alternate offers to competitive Faculty of Arts & Science students.

 Reference letters and personal statements are not required for admission to any of our programs.
-Rotman Commerce and Computer Science require students to fill out an additional supplementary application, no other programs at the Faculty of Arts & Science require this.
-Select Colleges and first year opportunities require additional information as well.
+Rotman Commerce and Computer Science require students to fill out an additional supplementary application, but no other programs at the Faculty of Arts & Science require this.
+Select Colleges and first-year opportunities require additional information as well.

 You can upload unofficial transcripts through the JOIN U of T portal.
 Official final high school transcripts or board exam certificates should be sent directly from your school through Parchment or mailed directly to the Office of University Admissions and Outreach.

-If you are not currently a high school students, please visit Apply to U of T web page for more information on how to submit your transcripts.
+If you are not currently a high school students, please visit the Apply to U of T web page for more information on how to submit your transcripts.

 No, you can personally upload your current unofficial transcripts to the JOIN portal for admission consideration.
 Only your official final high school transcripts are required to be mailed in.

 Yes, we will consider you for admission based on your uploaded unofficial transcripts.
 We will only require your official final transcripts to be sent directly from your school at the end of the year to clear your admissions conditions.

 If you are required to self-report your grades you will have access to a form in your JOIN portal with instructions as to what grades you should report.
 This is a very important step, so we recommend that you update your self-reported form any time you receive new mid-term or final grades as this allows the admissions committee to receive your most up-to-date academic information quicker.